1fish2/BBQTimer/Privacy-Policy-for-the-BBQTimer-app.md

 **Analytics:** None.

-**App Permissions:** This app requires only basic Android app permissions to set exact alarms and to vibrate the device when an alarm rings.
-The alarm sounds and vibrations may be controlled in the Notification section of the Android Settings app.
+**App Permissions:** This app requires only basic Android app permissions to _set exact alarms_ and to _vibrate_ the device when an alarm rings.
+You can adjust the alarm sounds and vibrations in the Android Settings app's Notifications section.

-**Content ratings:** The contents in this app are suitable for all ages but the app is not specifically designed to appeal to children.
+**Content Ratings:** The contents in this app are suitable for all ages.
+The app is not specifically designed to appeal to children.

-**Data collection:** This app does not access or collect any personally identifiable information, device identification, or network address.
+**Data Collection:** This app does not access or collect any personally identifiable information, device identification, or network address.
 There are no personal information records to opt out of, encrypt, or delete.

 **GPS:** This app does not access any device location data.